-Barris had wanted to take Tierce to the Gate House right away, to be tended by the healers, but Romeric had insisted otherwise.
+Barris had wanted to take Tierce to the Oracle House right away, to be tended by the healers, but Romeric had insisted otherwise.
 “You need to go to the Blade,” he said, and when he told the others about the challenge, they all agreed, even the still-woozy Tierce.

 That’s how he’d ended up here in the shadows, wondering if it was too late to change his mind.

 “Don’t worry.”
 Pash patted him on the back.“It probably won’t hurt too much if he stabs you.
 My father says he hardly feels anything when he cuts himself with one of his kitchen knives.”

 Barris glanced at him askance, not feeling reassured.
 “Are you going to wear that thing all night?”
 He gestured at the frog mask still covering the boy’s face.
 “If you’re going to be my second you should at least try to look serious about it.”